Bill Maher Says ‘Horny Guy’ Bill Clinton May Have Visited Jeffrey Epstein’s Island

 “He has assets and he has things that are not quite assets—and the same with Hillary.
 What should the Democrats do with the Clintons?” the host asked.
 “They are huge distractions.
 I can see them being huge distractions.”

-As reported by The Daily Mail, Begala dodged the question on her former boss’ connections to Epstein and instead praised the former U.S. president for his work on the economy.
+As reported by the Daily Mail, Begala dodged the question on his former boss’ connections to Epstein and instead praised the former U.S. president for his work on the economy.

 “Bill Clinton has credibility on the economy, which is the one issue holding Trump up right now.
 It is still holding him up.”